What is the ScaleArc software?

-ScaleArc iDB is a new kind of database infrastructure software that for the first time offers a single solution to load balance, protect, and optimize relational databases while lowering overall costs and increasing uptime, without any modifications to existing applications and databases.
-Currently in its second release and used in mission-critical relational database environments, it ensures complete compatibility and transparency.
+ScaleArc (formerly iDB) is a new kind of database traffic management software that, for the first time, offers a transparent way to scale for higher application availability and performance – without any modifications to existing applications and databases.
+Currently in its third generation and used in mission-critical relational database environments, the ScaleArc software ensures complete compatibility and transparency.
 Its sophisticated architectural and implementation approach are reflected in multiple patents (pending) for transparent database scalability and caching with additional filings on the way as the ScaleArc R&D team continues to innovate.

-iDB is available for MySQL v5.x and compatible databases (which means it also works with MariaDB, Drizzle, Percona Server, ScaleDB etc.) iDB is available for MS SQL Server 2005, 2008, 2008R2 and 2012, iDB for Oracle is currently in Beta.
+We support MySQL v5.x and compatible databases (which means it also works with MariaDB, Drizzle, Percona Server, ScaleDB etc.); MS SQL Server 2005, 2008, 2008R2 and 2012; and Oracle, in controlled availability.

 What is Read-Write Split?
 How is it important for scalability?

-How long does it take to deploy ScaleArc iDB for Amazon EC2/RDS?
+How long does it take to deploy ScaleArc for Amazon EC2/RDS?

-How long does it take to deploy ScaleArc iDB in my environment?
+How long does it take to deploy ScaleArc in my environment?